How is data recovered from a failed Synology NAS?

 Synology NAS Data Recovery Service

 Your Synology says Volume Crashed or Storage Pool Degraded.
 Your shared folders are gone.
-Before you touch anything in DSM, read this page.
+Power the unit down before making any changes in DSM.
 We recover Synology arrays through NAS data recovery methods built on member-by-member imaging and offline reconstruction.
 Every drive is cloned through a write-blocker before any analysis begins.
 All work happens in our Austin lab.
 Free evaluation, no data = no charge.

 What Do Synology Error Codes Mean?